fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - Optimization: Package dependencies into source code to avoid EC2 to resolve them
 - 1 environment runs 1 app version
 - Use version lifecycle to avoid reaching the version limit
-- Use Packer to create your own customize machine images
+- Use Packer to create your own customized machine images
 - [FAQ](https://aws.amazon.com/elasticbeanstalk/faqs/)

 ## CICD